Watch classic Champions League, Europa League and EURO games on UEFA.tv

 Sunday 29 March: Turkey vs Czech Republic, UEFA EURO 2008 group stage

-Classic UEFA Champions League fixtures from down the years will be played out on Tuesdays and Wednesdays, followed by great games from the UEFA Europa League on Thursdays.
+Classic UEFA Champions League fixtures will be played out on Tuesdays and Wednesdays, followed by great games from the UEFA Europa League on Thursdays.
 Memorable matches from the UEFA European Championship, UEFA Women's EURO and the UEFA Women's Champions League will also be available to enjoy.

 UEFA's hugely popular social media channels will engage fans throughout, bringing key moments to life and giving fans an opportunity to put questions to some of the legendary players involved, while UEFA.com complements the coverage with interviews, features and statistics from the archive alongside updates on UEFA competitions in light of the COVID-19 pandemic.